mohammed0x00/pyArchSim/README.md

 4. **`roiFlag()`**: A function to return whether the tick/cycle is considered to be within a region-of-interest (ROI) segment of the execution.
 The function is often a pass-through to the same interface funtion in the processor object.
 5. **`instCompletionFlag()`**: A function to return whether an instruction was completed/committed in a given cycle/tick.
 The function is often a pass-through to the same interface funtion in the processor object.

 The default class included in pyArchSim is "`pyArchSimLib.systen.BasicSystem`".
-The default class instantiates two default classes for the process and main memory: "`pyArchSimLib.proc.FiveStageInorderProcessor`" and "`pyArch.mem.main.SimpleMultiportedMemory`", respectively.
+The default class instantiates two default classes for the processor and main memory: "`pyArchSimLib.proc.FiveStageInorderProcessor`" and "`pyArch.mem.main.SimpleMultiportedMemory`", respectively.

 #### 2.2.1 Processor

 The processor instantiates the core and uncore.
 The core handles the execution of the instructions.
 Most of the interfaces from the system object are forwarded to the processor, which in-turn forwards them to the core.
 The uncore contains the caches.
 In actuality, level-1 caches are part of the core, since the timing is often tightly coupled with the pipeline.
 However, from a modeling perspective, there is no harm in separating level-1 caches and the core.
-The process must implement the following interfaces:
+The processor must implement the following interfaces:

 1. **`getExitStatus()`**: This function returns a tuple of a Boolean value and an exit status code.
 This function is invoked by the simulator every tick/cycle to indicate whether the simulation must be terminated and with what exit status code.
 The function is often a pass-through to the same interface funtion in the core object.
 2. **`roiFlag()`**: A function to return whether the tick/cycle is considered to be within a region-of-interest (ROI) segment of the execution.
 The function is often a pass-through to the same interface funtion in the core object.